IASA2/NomCom-Guidance/IETF LLC Board Director Role.md

 * Executive management, compensation, and performance review;
 * Financial management and budgeting on a seven-figure scale;
 * Working with legal counsel to address organization-related legal and compliance issues;
-* Fundraising in the non-profit sector; and/or
+* Fundraising in the non-profit sector;
-* Working with geographically diverse colleagues and populations.
+* Working with geographically diverse colleagues and populations; and/or
+* Interpersonal skills necessary to work within a distributed team focused on enabling the IETF to fulfill its mission.

 Preference may be given to candidates with prior non-profit or corporate board experience and/or prior experience with the IETF or other similar technical or standards development organizations.